grufkork/touchosc-dj/README.md

 I have only added what I regularily use, but it should be more than plenty to mix some choons!
 ![Layout](https://github.com/grufkork/touchosc-dj/blob/main/layout.png?raw=true)

+#### Shift functions
+Holding shift makes some buttons do different things:

+- Holding shift and pressing a hotcue removes it.
+- While shift is held, the gradual tempo reset button will make the tempo return 3x faster than usual.
+Useful for drastic tempo transitions.

 ## Etcetera

 TouchOSC costs on mobile but is free on desktop, so you can design layouts on your PC and then copy them over to your mobile device.